If you’re looking to make some bets on the Super Bowl when legal sports betting in California goes live, we’ve got you

 On this page, we provide you with a list of the top CA sportsbooks for Super Bowl betting, plus live Super Bowl odds direct from their odds boards, as well as a list of our four favorite DFS apps to enter prop-style pick’em contests when the San Francisco 49ers play the Kansas City Chiefs this Sunday.

 Best Super Bowl betting sites for CA bettors

 When California online sportsbooks go live, you’ll find the top sportsbooks for betting on the Super Bowl online.
 For now, there are legal DFS prop-style pick’em contests available for California sports bettors.
 Here are four of our favorite DFS apps to use.

-Below are five top sportsbooks with a nice selection of Super Bowl betting odds that can be expected to launch in California post-legalization.
+Below are four sportsbooks with a nice selection of Super Bowl betting odds that can be expected to launch in California post-legalization.